 You Who?
-Rachel Jankovic is Wrong on Identity Book Review53 min read
+Rachel Jankovic is Wrong on Identity Extended book review and commentary67 min read

 Overview: You Who?
 Why You Matter & How to Deal With It, by Rachel Jankovic

 In, You Who?
 Why You Matter & How to Deal With It, Rachel Jankovic writes to Christian women about identity.
 She wants to enlighten you about all the lies you believe.
 And she wants to convince you that obedience and submission to the law of God is superior to (so, at odds with) self-actualization.
 In one manner of speaking, it’s the antithesis of Rachel Hollis’ book, Girl, Wash Your Face.
 However, Rachel Jankovic is wrong on her view of identity.

 Jankovic builds a case that our modern concept of identity is strictly based on “unbelieving philosophies,” and she strongly discourages any behavior that could be construed as self-actualizing.
 She dedicates the first eight chapters to criticizing the philosophies that, in her mind, have informed our concept of identity.
 She spends the next thirteen chapters vilifying concepts of “the self,” personality, emotions, and makes many calls for “self-denial” and “obedience” to the Word of God.
 The final five chapters serve as her concluding remarks.

 In what follows, I intend to draw out the problems with her content, identify her hidden religious and philosophical commitments, and explain why Christians absolutely must explore their personal identity.

 Philosophers are people who ask questions about reality.
 In ancient times there were three general areas of philosophy: the physical (which evolved into what we would call the natural sciences and mathematics), the metaphysical (that which is beyond the “physical,” like “who am I?” and “why are we here?”), and also ethics (what is the good life, and how does one properly live the good life?).